-How to Buy a Vintage Wedding Dress
+Something Old: How To Buy A Vintage Wedding Dress

 There are many great reasons to choose a vintage wedding dress over a more modern number: its story, utter uniqueness, irreplaceable look and feel, or its sustainable credentials.
-But whatever your reasons, a vintage wedding dress can be the perfect option for your big day – just ask Princess Beatrice, who borrowed her Norman Hartnell dress from her grandmother, Queen Elizabeth II, for her wedding to Edoardo Mapelli Mozzi in July 2020.
+But whatever your reasons, a vintage wedding dress can be the perfect option for your big day.
+(Just ask Princess Beatrice, who borrowed her Norman Hartnell dress from her grandmother, Queen Elizabeth II, for her wedding to Edoardo Mapelli Mozzi in July 2020.)
+But where to start?
+Here’s what to think about when shopping for a vintage wedding dress – and where to get it, whether online or in-store.

 The Country & Town House Responsible Buyers’ Guide